JRCSTU/CO2MPAS-TA/doc/faq.rst

 this will have implications on the entire fleet of the specific vehicle manufacturer.

-How to insert a new `drive_battery_technology` for hybrid vehicles?
+How to insert a new `drive_battery_technology` for hybrid electric vehicles?
 -------------------------------------------------------------------
 For TA: the parameter already contains a preselection of `drive batteries technologies <https://co2mpas.readthedocs.io/en/stable/glossary.html#drive_battery_technology>`_